 Plenty of physicians have done it, so you know it is possible.
 Still, wouldn’t it be nice if somebody came up with a road map, including samples of policies for employees and all the regulatory issues?
 As you may have guessed, that was a rhetorical question.

 Kim Corba, D.O. has set up her own DPC practice in the Lehigh Valley, and has been an active contributor to many forums about DPC practices.
 She has (with a little help from yours truly) developed what she believes is a comprehensive manual containing all the policies and forms used in her DPC practice.
 She even has marketing materials included.
 I can’t imagine the time she spent pulling together all these materials!

 Luckily for anybody who wants to set up a DPC practice (or is thinking about setting up a DPC practice), Dr. Corba has made this manual available to physicians.
 I would encourage anybody who thinks they might be interested in setting up a DPC practice to seriously consider purchasing the manual.
 It’s even possible to purchase individual chapters, if you have started down the road but don’t have everything complete yet (or would like some reassurance that your forms and policies are complete).

-Please look at the manual of policies and procedures for direct primary care.
+Please look at the manual of policies and procedures for direct patient care.
 It may be all you need to get away from being employed by the (not so friendly) local health conglomerate, and get back to practicing medicine through really connecting with your patients.